droid-lover/Android12Migrations/README.md

 For First Part of <a href="https://www.youtube.com/watch?v=X9IfLFLaVKI">Android12 migration series. </a>, we have used this Project <a href="https://github.com/droid-lover/EasyAnalytics"> EasyAnalytics</a>

+### This project contains awesome latest things 😃🚀 :
+ - Runs on Android12 (API 31)
+ - Uses latest and first ever official Splash screen API.
+ - covers all the migration bugs solution (while migrating to android12)

 Here are some of explanation from this journey: